ULLL 2017 Spring Rules

 - A coach from the offensive team will provide all pitching in the 1st and 2nd innings.
 The team manager or coach will pitch to his own team’s batters.

-- During coach pitched innings, the pitcher shall be positioned with one foot on either side and adjacent to the pitching mound, even with or just behind the pitching plate.
+- During coach pitch innings, the pitcher shall be positioned with one foot on either side and adjacent to the pitching mound, even with or just behind the pitching plate.

 - During coach pitch innings, the catcher shall wear all regulation protective gear including a catcher's glove and be positioned properly behind the plate in the catcher’s box.

 - During the 3rd, 4th, 5th or 6th inning, in any half-inning in which a pitcher has thrown "ball four" to any batter, a base coach from the offensive team (positioned on one knee, approx. 6-10 ft down the appropriate baseline in foul territory) shall provide a maximum of three (3) soft toss pitches to that batter until s/he either hits the ball fair or strikes out.
 Note that the umpire will continue calling strikes, where each soft toss pitch that is not hit into play (i.e., a fair ball) will be considered a strike.
 A "third strike" soft toss pitched foul ball awards the batter another soft toss pitch.
 Soft toss pitches thrown by the offensive team shall not count toward the pitcher’s pitch count.
 Batters cannot bunt soft toss pitches, nor can base runners steal on soft toss pitches.
 Batters who intentionally bunt the ball on soft toss pitches and/or runners who steal on soft toss pitches will be called "out."
-The pitcher shall continue to play the defensive position standing no more than three (3) feet directly in front of the pitcher’s rubber until the ball is hit.
+The pitcher shall continue to play the defensive position standing nor more than three (3) feet directly in front of the pitcher’s rubber until the ball is hit.
+The catcher must be positioned as if they are receiving a pitch from the mound.
 Note: If a batter is hit by a youth-pitch, the batter will be awarded first base regardless of the count that inning.
 If the batter is hit by a soft-toss pitch from the offensive team, the batter will not be awarded first base.

 - In addition to the pitch count limitations imposed by Little League, players in the Rookie Division are limited to pitching in one (1) inning per game.
 Delivery of a single pitch constitutes having pitched in an inning.
 Any pitcher that is removed from the mound and replaced by another pitcher is not eligible to return to the mound during the same game.
 The required rest period for Rookie Division pitchers will be governed by the Little League pitch count rules discussed above.